19 top self-care ideas

 If you have any scented toiletries, a self-care bath or shower is the perfect time to use them.
 You'll get out feeling (and smelling) lovely.

-For many of us, our phone practically lives in our hand.
+For many of us, our phones practically live in our hands.
 Without even thinking about it, we look and respond as soon as it buzzes and lights up.
 Being so connected all the time can be great, but it can also be exhausting.

 Sometimes, the best thing you can do to help yourself feel better is to pause your phone's notifications.
 Even if it's only for an hour or so, it can really help.